 - Can they transition well?
-Think – how would your child react if they were engaged in a fun gross motor activity and suddenly had to stop to sit in their high chair for a snack?
+Think – how would your child react if they were engaged in a fun activity and suddenly had to stop to sit in their chair for a snack?

-Keeping in mind how these different contexts can affect your kiddo, you may choose different strategies and supports, depending on the situation.
+Keeping in mind how these different contexts can affect your child, you may choose different strategies and supports, depending on the situation.